EconomyLens.com

 Meta CEO Mark Zuckerberg is expected to testify in a landmark trial from a lawsuit alleging that social media firms designed their platforms to be addictive to children. ©AFP

-Los Angeles (United States) (AFP) – Meta CEO Mark Zuckerberg is set to testify Wednesday at a groundbreaking social media addiction trial, summoned by lawyers representing a plaintiff who alleges Instagram and other platforms were deliberately designed to make young users addicted.
-The 41-year-old head of Meta — which owns Facebook, Instagram, and WhatsApp — is the most anticipated witness in the California trial, the first in a series of cases that could set legal precedent for thousands of lawsuits filed by American families against major social media platforms.
+Los Angeles (United States) (AFP) – Meta CEO Mark Zuckerberg arrived at a Los Angeles court on Wednesday to testify at a groundbreaking social media addiction trial, where Instagram and other platforms are accused of deliberately hooking young users.
+The 41-year-old head of Meta — which owns Facebook, Instagram, and WhatsApp — is the most hotly anticipated witness in the California trial, the first in a series of cases that could set legal precedent for thousands of lawsuits filed by American families against social media platforms.

 Related

 The trial will mark the first time the multibillionaire will address the safety of his world-dominating platforms directly before a jury.
 Zuckerberg’s controversial reputation has loomed over the proceedings since jury selection, when Meta’s lawyers worked to exclude California residents deemed too hostile toward the Facebook founder.
-The 12 jurors in Los Angeles will hear testimony until late March to decide whether Google-owned YouTube and Meta’s Instagram bear any responsibility for the mental health problems suffered by Kaley G.M., a 20-year-old California resident who has been a heavy social media user since childhood.
-Kaley G.M. started using YouTube at age 6, Instagram at 11, then TikTok and Snapchat.
+The 12 jurors in Los Angeles will hear testimony until late March before deciding whether Google-owned YouTube and Meta’s Instagram bear responsibility for the mental health problems suffered by Kaley G.M., a 20-year-old California resident who has been a heavy social media user since childhood.
+Kaley G.M. started using YouTube at age six, Instagram at 11, then TikTok and Snapchat.

 The trial will determine whether Google and Meta deliberately designed their platforms to encourage compulsive use among young people, damaging their mental health in the process.
 The case, along with two similar trials scheduled in Los Angeles this summer, aims to establish a standard for resolving thousands of lawsuits that blame social media for fueling an epidemic of depression, anxiety, eating disorders, and suicide among young people.
 The proceedings focus solely on app design, algorithms, and personalization features, since US law grants platforms nearly complete immunity from liability over user-generated content.
 TikTok and Snapchat, also named in the complaint, reached confidential settlements with the plaintiff before the trial began.